 Throughout this course the student will learn the general concept of TCP/IP protocol.
-The student will be guided through using a step-by-step approach with examples and detailed instructions on each task to be completed.
+The student will be guided through using a step-by-step approach with examples and detail instructions on each task to be completed.
 Student examples give the student a real world look at TCP/IP communication architecture used in LANs and WANs on which they are implemented.
+Prerequisite: CS 150.